What’s Monsha and How Can It Help?

 Curriculum and Lesson Planning

 Monsha makes it easy to break down your curriculum into units and lessons.
-Within each lesson, you can:
+It allows you to:

-Align content with curriculum standards, grade levels, and learning objectives.
+Align everything with curriculum standards, grade levels, and learning objectives.

 Before you know it, you’ll have your entire school year or semester planned and organized in one place.